wellmoonloft/xiumusic/README.md

 **Notice! ! !** The downloaded lyrics are saved in the database of the APP document.
 Currently, there is no export function.
 Play less and do not blame me for not being able to output lyrics.

-[The v0.4 version of macOS has been released and can be used directly](https://apps.apple.com/us/app/xiu-music/id1667473545)
+[The v0.4 version of macOS has been released and can be used directly](https://apps.apple.com/us/app/xiu-music/id1667473545) This version has two problems:
+1. The UI is locked during initialization.
+If your songs exceed 5000, it may be locked
+2. Judgment refresh is based on the two data of getScanStatus interface, but I just learned that one of the data is unique to Navidrome, so it may need to be manually refreshed v0.4.1 solves this problem, but I don't want to submit appstore frequently

 ![](https://s2.loli.net/2023/01/10/3Wj8w7QfbZJ9N4y.jpg)